Near-Horizon Collisions around Near-Extremal Black Holes: Introduction

 The outline is as follows: We start with a review of the CM energy of a pair of particles colliding around a sub-extremal Kerr BH where the near-horizon behavior of the CM energy can be classified by the radial motion of the constituent particles at the moment of collision (Sec.~\ref{sec:CollisionInKerr}).
-Next, we discuss the geometry of a near-extremal BH, develop the aforementioned multi-scaling limit, determine the conditions which lead to CM energy divergence, and calculate the explicit form of the CM energy.
-High energy collisions require at least one particle approaches criticality slower than the collision radius approaches the horizon--generic particles are included in this case--and, for pairs of ingoing or outgoing particles, the particles must approach criticality at different rates (Sec.~\ref{sec:CollisionAroundNearExtremeBH}).
-We then specialize to high energy collisions which include a particle orbiting at or plunging from a circular orbit to contextualize the previous explicit examples, all which fall into this category (Sec.~\ref{sec:CicularOrbiterCollisions}).
-Lastly, we provide a brief discussion of the naturalness and observability of these high energy collisions (See.~\ref{sec:Discussion}).
+Next, we discuss the geometry of a near-extremal BH, develop the aforementioned multi-scaling limit, determine the conditions which lead to CM energy divergence, and calculate the explicit form of such divergence.
+High-energy collisions require at least one particle approaches criticality slower than the collision radius approaches the horizon---generic particles are included in this case---and, for pairs of ingoing or outgoing particles, the particles must approach criticality at different rates (Sec.~\ref{sec:CollisionAroundNearExtremeBH}).
+We then specialize to high-energy collisions that include a particle orbiting at or plunging from a circular orbit to contextualize the previous explicit examples, all of which fall into this category (Sec.~\ref{sec:CircularOrbiterCollisions}).
+Lastly, we provide a brief discussion of the naturalness and observability of these high-energy collisions (Sec.~\ref{sec:Discussion}).